Dangerously in Love Tour: Reception

 "Clearly, the armies of industry professionals that put Beyoncé together aren't sure of her core audience.
-A vague Saturday night TV, family entertainment feel gradually gives way to a more intriguing cross between Liza Minnelli showbiz and thumping R&B. However, a ticker tape festooned 'Crazy in Love' and a belting 'Work It Out' suggest Beyoncé is best sticking to her roots.
+A vague Saturday night TV, family-entertainment feel gradually gives way to a more intriguing cross between Liza Minnelli's showbiz and thumping R&B. However, a ticker tape festooned 'Crazy in Love' and a belting 'Work It Out' suggest Beyoncé is best sticking to her roots.
 Bizarrely, if implausibly, she puts the carnage down to her tour manager falling off stage, but at least she's grasped one showbiz adage: the show must go on."

 Broadcasts and recordings

-On November 10, 2003, Beyoncé performed at the Wembley Arena in London; this was later put on a DVD, titled Live at Wembley, which was released in April 2004.
-It was accompanied by a CD comprising three previously-unreleased studio recorded songs and one remix each of "Crazy in Love", "Baby Boy" and "Naughty Girl".
+On November 10, 2003, Beyoncé performed at the Wembley Arena in London; the show was later released on DVD as Live at Wembley, which was released in April 2004.
+It was accompanied by a CD comprising three previously unreleased studio recorded songs and one remix each of "Crazy in Love", "Baby Boy" and "Naughty Girl".
 Behind-the-scenes footage can be also seen on the DVD.
 The album debuted at number seventeen on the Billboard 200, selling 45,000 copies in its first week.
 The DVD has been certified double platinum by the Recording Industry Association of America for shipping 200,000 copies.
 According to Nielsen SoundScan, it had sold 264,000 copies in the US by October 2007, while as at October 6, 2010, it had sold 197,000 digital downloads.
 In an interview with The New York Times in 2007, American singer Miranda Lambert revealed that Live at Wembley inspired her to "take little bits from that [Beyoncé performance]" for her live shows.